bongozone/bongozone/index.md

 ## Shift Registers

-The Rhombic Shift Register has 4 independent shift registers<label for="sn-asr" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-asr" class="margin-toggle"><span class="sidenote">Familiarity with basic <a href="https://sites.google.com/site/westcoastsynthesis/asr">analog shift register</a> operation will help comprehension of this document.</span>,
+The Rhombic Shift Register has four independent shift registers<label for="sn-asr" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-asr" class="margin-toggle"><span class="sidenote">Familiarity with basic <a href="https://sites.google.com/site/westcoastsynthesis/asr">analog shift register</a> operation will help comprehension of this document.</span>,
  denoted <strong>lanes</strong>.
 Each lane has two <strong>channels</strong>.
 The left-hand channel is intended for a pitch CV, for generating a melody.